phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 ## Abstract

-The Communicator Revoke feature allows NCCL to cancel or quiesce ongoing device-side NCCL activities on a communicator without destroying it or reclaiming its resources.
-Revoke sets abort flags so device work exits promptly, waits for in-flight kernels to finish, and then clears the flags so the communicator remains in a quiesced state for further management operations such as finalize, destroy, split, or shrink.
-It is not intended for launching new collective operations on the revoked communicator.
-Revoke supports optional cross-rank coordination via a global barrier and works in both blocking and non-blocking modes based on `ncclConfig_t::blocking`.
+The Communicator Revoke feature allows NCCL to promptly stop ongoing device-side NCCL activities on a communicator without destroying it or reclaiming its resources.
+Revoke immediately sets abort flags to signal device work to exit, marks the communicator as revoked to prevent new collective operations, and asynchronously handles cleanup of in-flight kernels.
+After completion, the communicator remains available for management operations such as finalize, destroy, split, or shrink, but rejects new collective operations.
+Revoke behavior (blocking vs non-blocking) is controlled by the communicator's `ncclConfig_t::blocking` setting.

 <!-- ============================================================================================-->
 <details>